-Up to £22,000 salaried job where you’ll gain direct experience in a grant-giving role with a leading host foundation or trust.
+Up to £25,000 salaried job (£23,000 outside of London) where you’ll gain direct experience in a grant-giving role with a leading host foundation or trust.

 You’ll undergo an extensive professional development programme led by industry experts.
 The programme will comprise group and self-directed learning, coaching, mentoring and a supported individual research.
 The programme will be facilitated by experts across the sector and run by specialist organisations in people development and social change

 You’ll develop relationships with like-minded peers and key leaders in foundations and trusts, building your profile and knowledge of the sector.

 At the end of the 12-month programme you will have the experience and skills you need to prepare for a decision-making position in a foundation or trust to influence real change in communities.
 Your skills will also be highly valuable for leadership roles within the wider social sector.